widd/cp-protocol/as2/server/redemption.md

 |Unknown & Not Needed|Unsigned integer|No|0
 |Member?|Unsigned integer|No|0
 ##### Member?
 Note:
-Member argument can be either 0 for non-member and 1 for member.
+Member argument can be either 0 for non-member or 1 for member.
 ##### Example
 `%xt%rjs%0%5,7%0%1%`